Stoeoef/spade/Architecture.md

 # Triangulation and TriangulationExt

-`Triangulation` contains *publicly visible* functions that are common for both Cdts and unconstrained triangulations.
+Trait `Triangulation` contains *publicly visible* functions that are common for both Cdts and unconstrained triangulations.

 `TriangulationExt` is defined as `pub(crate)` and contains helper methods that are used by both Cdts and DTs to fulfill the Delaunay property.